A look at the potential benefits of brewer’s yeast, particularly as a treatment for high cholesterol.

-This article isn’t intended to diagnose, treat, or cure anything.
+Disclaimer: This article isn’t intended to diagnose, treat, or cure anyone’s condition.
 You should check with your doctor before taking brewer’s yeast for cholesterol.

 About Brewer’s Yeast

-It is believed, based on some studies, that brewer’s yeast may help lower your “bad” cholesterol levels (LDL) and triglycerides, while raising your “good” cholesterol levels (HDL).
+It is believed, based on some studies, that brewer’s yeast may help lower “bad” cholesterol or low-density lipoprotein (LDL) levels and triglycerides, while raising your “good” cholesterol or high-density lipoprotein (HDL) levels.

 A few studies suggest that brewer’s yeast may help lower LDL (“bad”) cholesterol levels in the blood and raise HDL (“good”) cholesterol levels.
 Researchers aren’t sure whether that is due to the chromium in brewer’s yeast or another substance, and not all studies have found positive results.

 WebMD provides a list of possible benefits, potential side effects, and known interactions.
 However, it is noted that evidence correlating brewer’s yeast with cholesterol reduction is lacking.

 Aside from the potential of lowering cholesterol, brewer’s yeast has been used and studied for the following purposes: